sigasi/sigasi_insights/content/manual/editor.md

 you can choose a theme.
 While it is possible to install additional themes, only the *Light* and *Dark* themes are supported by Sigasi.

-## Type-time Syntax error reporting
+## Type-time Syntax Error Reporting

 Sigasi Studio marks VHDL and SystemVerilog syntax errors while you type.
 It will also report broken SystemVerilog preprocessor code.

-## Project exploration and navigation
+## Project Exploration and Navigation

 Sigasi Studio offers powerful techniques to explore a file or project and navigate through it.
 This section covers: hovering, Occurrence Highlighting, Open Declaration, and Find References.